MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 * a C Board Support Package (BSP) with or without RTOS and C drivers
 * a MEJ32 Architecture
-* the adaptation layers (ADLAs)
+* the abstraction layers low level API implementation of the platform architecture and foundations libraries
-* the MicroEJ Simulator and its associated MicroEJ Mocks
+* the MicroEJ Simulator and its associated MicroEJ mocks

-The zip files contains:
+The platform .zip files contains:

 * ``<platform>-configuration``: The configuration of the MicroEJ Platform